CSC207-UofT/course-project-all-stars/phase1/DesignDocument.md

 We chose ***packaging by feature*** and organized our packages along their respective features, however they may relate to end users (doctors), or hospitals, or the databases for our project.

 As mentioned above the Person package has many use cases within it and grouping them into a package was most sensible.
 By allowing us some freedom we could decide which category would perform best with particular usage situations.
 Our packages are also named after the features they contain.
-For example, our package named “Priority” contains all of the code related to priority queues in our application.
+For example, our package named “priority” contains all of the code related to priority queues in our application.
 This packaging structure allows us to be more flexible in the future.

 A typical directory structure of a package in our project looks like this:

-	projectname - src - Priority - PriorityAdmission
+	projectname - src - priority - PriorityAdmission

 From a version control perspective, the task distribution according to this packaging proved useful when each person was working on a feature in their branch.
 We believe this use is most effective for our work because within every abstract “idea” there are many use cases.